julian-zucker/katacoda-scenarios/functional-python-reduce-duplication-with-higher-order-functions/step4.md

     * Make sure salaries are numbers, not strings.
     * Convert salaries which are less than $1,000 from hourly rates to yearly.

-That's a lot of tasks, and doing it to each element will get pretty difficult to follow.
+That's a lot of tasks, and doing them for each element will get pretty difficult to follow.
 Let's start by writing functions that can do each of those things one at a time, and then work on combining them with a higher-order function.